 \subsection{The greedy matching decoder}

 As described in \secref{subsec:MWPM_algorithm}, the MWPM decoder utilizes the MWPM graph algorithm, i.e., the perfect matching giving the minimum of the total distance.
-Exchanging this `global' minimality for a low computational cost and simple algorithm yields a greedy version of the perfect matching algorithm.
-In this subsection, we elaborate on our greedy matching algorithm.
-We employ this algorithm to construct a pure error $T(S)$, set as an initial configuration for our SA decoder in \algoref{algo:SA_decoder}.
+By replacing the global minimization of MWPM with a local greedy matching rule, we obtain a simple and low computational cost decoder.
+We employ the greedy matching decoding algorithm to construct a reference configuration $R(S)$, set as an initial configuration for our SA decoder in \algoref{algo:SA_decoder}.

-We give our algorithm in \algoref{algo:greedy_matching}.
-In \lineref{line:pick_minimum}, the \texttt{GREEDY\_MATCHING\_CHAIN} function matches the closest pair $(u,v) \in K$ with respect to $w(u,v)$, and connects the vertices $u$ and $v$.
-In \lineref{line:exclude_pairs}, it excludes all the pairs whose vertex is $u$ or $v$ from the candidate list $K$.
+We give our greedy matching decoding algorithm in \algoref{algo:greedy_matching}.
+In \lineref{line:pick_minimum}, the \texttt{greedy\_matching\_chain} function matches the closest pair $\{u,v\} \in K$ with respect to $w(u,v)$, and connects the vertices $u$ and $v$. \lineref{line:remove_pairs} removes all pairs that contain $u$ or $v$ from the candidate list $K$ of vertex pairs.
 This algorithm thus enables us to monotonically reduce the size of the list $K$.